 We stopped for the night at Pothana, a small village by the ridge of a big hill with a good view of Maachhapuchhare.
 During dinner, a big hailstorm suddenly greeted us.
-Small chunks of ice were hitting on our tin-roofs which made quite a music while we ate.
+Small chunks of ice were hitting on our tin-roofs which made an hell of a music while we ate.
 We slept early around eight as had become a habit now.
-Tomorrow we would be returning back to the civilization :)
+Tomorrow we would be back to the civilization 🙂

 Day 10: Pothana (1960m) to Dhampus to Phedi and then bus to Pokhara (850m)

 We took a lazy walk from Pothana to Dhampus which already has dirt roads linking it to the main highway.
 But we decide to trek down to Phedi instead of taking the public transportation.

 Phedi is at the foot of Dhampus, every few minutes dancing and singing children were blocking our paths and asking for money as part of Tihar celebration ( a Hindu festival widely celebrated in Nepal).
 Normally I wouldn’t give money as it encourages begging but in this case there is a special exception as it is for celebrations and only once a year!

 From Phedi we took a local bus to Pokhara.
 As this local bus moved at a snail’s pace picking up every neighbors on the route, we shifted to a taxi midway through, and at 200 Rupees it took us back to beautiful proper Pokhara.

 - This is a great trek for time starved travelers in Nepal.
 You can finish the trek in 10 days without rushing, and include sunrise view at Poon hill (which is a little off-route from the usual ABC trail)